thinkofmia/Task-Meister-Website/README.md

 ### Screenshots
 ![Image of the 4 Custom Tables](images/CustomTables.png)
-Here are the four custom tables used for the whole recommendation engine.
+Shown above are the four custom tables used for the whole recommendation engine.

-![Image of the Article Stats Table](images/ArticleStatsFields.png) This is the following fields for the Article Stats Table.
+![Image of the Article Stats Table](images/ArticleStatsFields.png) Shown above are the following fields for the Article Stats Table.
 - articleid (Refers to the id of the article)
 - title (Refers to the title of the article)
 - tags (Refers to the tags of the article)